Igna28/LRP-RepairZones/README.md

 # Configuration

 The script have a lot of configurations to setting as you desire.
-Labels, commands, price, whitelisted jobs etc.
+Labels, zones, price, whitelisted jobs etc.